 Tomas Terry’s Theater

 Tomas Terry was a Venezuelan emigrant and a sugar magnate.
 He also made money from the slave trade: he imported and treated the sick and mistreat, and then sold them for a higher price.
-To change a little his image, he built a magnificent theater in Cienfuegos.
+To change a little his image, he built a magnificent theatre in Cienfuegos.
 Although the building’s best days are far behind, it is worth going inside to feel the atmosphere of yesteryear.
-Today, the theater has 950 seats, balconies and an impressive fresco in the ceiling.
-The building’s façade was erected in 1889 and in 2019 the theater had a complete modernization.
-At the beginning of the 20th century, celebrities such as Sarah Bernhard, an American actress and Enrico Caruso, an Italian opera tenor, performed on the stage of the theater.
+Today, the theatre has 950 seats, balconies and an impressive fresco in the ceiling.
+The building’s façade was erected in 1889 and in 2019 the theatre had a complete modernization.
+At the beginning of the 20th century, celebrities such as Sarah Bernhard, an American actress and Enrico Caruso, an Italian opera tenor, performed on the stage of the theatre.

 Malecón, a walk inspired by the one in Havana where the Cubans of Cienfuegos spend their free time.
-Here we will find a moment of respite from the bustling center of the city.
+Here we will find a moment of respite from the bustling centre of the city.

 Many attractions of Havana were moved to Cienfuegos.
-We have Malecón, Prado, but also Coopelia, which is an ice cream shop.
-Although the one in Cienfuegos is not as impressive as the one in Havana, it is also quite large and serves delicious ice cream every day, if we are lucky it comes in many flavors.
+We have Malecón, Prado, but also Coppelia, which is an ice cream shop.
+Although the one in Cienfuegos is not as impressive as the one in Havana, it is also quite large and serves delicious ice cream every day, if we are lucky it comes in many flavours.

 The lagoon is a protected area that is a paradise for bird lovers.
 If you like nature you will surely appreciate this place and if you are lucky you will have the opportunity to observe pink flamingos in large groups.
 It is an amazing experience.